 15) The defined term should correlate with the concept of the definition.

 In interpreting the contract, the meaning of the definition (substituted into the defined term) prevails over the (plain-language meaning of) the defined term.
 Use a term that is concise and yet informative.
 The choice of the defined term should preferably reflect what is relevant, to distinguish it from other defined terms.
 Keep the defined terms short (like captions).

 When substituting the definition in the body text for the defined term, the meaning of the sentence should be the same and no grammatical errors should occur.
 For example, the defined term ‘Bicycle’ would not be suitable to include ‘cars, buses, trains and motorcycles’ as part of its definition (in such case, rather use ‘Means of Transportation’).

 Terms that are somewhat characteristic for certain kinds of agreements are often given the same defined term.
 Examples for an asset purchase agreement are Assumed Liabilities, Receivables, Excluded Assets, Contracts and Payables.
 In credit agreements, examples would be Indebtedness, Maturity Date, Guarantors and Majority Lenders.
 The advantage of using such defined terms is that an experienced reader will understand immediately what is being referred to without having to go to the definitions article each time.
-If there is no such traditional term, choose a defined term that gives the reader a signal as to what it means.
+If there is no such ‘term of art’, choose a defined term that helps the reader by signalling what it means.

 Conversely, if you use a commonly used defined term that has a generally accepted meaning (such as Net Sales or Taxes) but ‘redefine’ it in a somewhat unorthodox way, consider modifying the defined term appropriately (e.g. to Adjusted Net Sales or Income Taxes).